 EARTH DAY reminded me of my old friend Konrad Oberhuber, an art historian at Harvard when I met him, who later became the Curator of the Albertina in Vienna.
 In 1983 I went on a Fogg Museum trip to Prague with Konrad.
 Czechoslovakia was the first Communist country I visited,* and I thought the citizens of Prague were the most oppressed people I had seen.

 Our group started talking about the mood of the city one day, and Konrad told us about his theory of cycles in history, which enabled him to predict that at the end of 1989 “every Communist government in central Europe” will fall.
-I had never heard anyone say anything like that: the US Ambassador to the UN, Jeanne Kirkpatrick, was saying almost exactly the opposite, in a theory known as the Kirkpatrick Doctrine which said that it was inherent in the nature of the totalitarian Communist governments in central Europe that they would never voluntarily give up their power unless we forced them to, and that was official US policy under Reagan.
+I had never heard anyone say anything like that.
+The US Ambassador to the UN, Jeanne Kirkpatrick, was saying almost exactly the opposite, in a theory known as the Kirkpatrick Doctrine which said that it was inherent in the nature of the totalitarian Communist governments in central Europe that they would never voluntarily give up their power unless we forced them to, and that was official US policy under Reagan.
 But 6 years later, when every central European Communist government but one shut down, Konrad was looking like a genius.

 Konrad’s theory came out of his Anthroposophical beliefs (Anthroposophy being the philosophy of Rudolf Steiner, a late-19th, early 20th century German mystic perhaps best known today for Biodynamic agriculture and Waldorf schools).
 Konrad (and Steiner?) said that history repeated in hundred-year cycles, and that different decades had different roles in these cycles.
 The fifties, he said, expressed the essence of the century.
 The American fifties, for example, were about the rise of the middle class, the hegemony of Modernism, American prosperity, America as a world power, etc.

-Konrad had been in Prague in 1968 during the Prague Spring, when democracy briefly flowered before Russia crushed the popular movement.
+Konrad lived in Prague in 1968 during the Prague Spring, when democracy briefly flowered before Russia crushed the popular movement.
 “They haven’t forgotten that time,” he said, “they’re just waiting and they will rise again”—at the end of 1989, he said.
 I would like to write a post about hundred year cycles in history, because in my lifetime I’ve seen some.
 The PostModern Shingle Style revival came 100 years after Charles McKim and Stanford White invented the Shingle Style during their famous sketch tours of Colonial houses up and down the New England coast (see Vincent Scully, The Shingle Style Today: Or The Historian’s Revenge).
 The trips were made to look at American Colonial architecture for the American Centennial in 1876, but it wasn’t until the early 1890s that McKim, Mead & White began a true Colonial Revival.
 That was the same time that they started designing genuinely Classical buildings, and it was 100 years before the Institute for Classical Architecture was founded in New York.

 The Classical art and architecture of the 1890s became known as the American Renaissance.
 At the same time, the City Beautiful movement started up, and the World’s Columbian Exposition (the Great White City) was held in Chicago, to mark the 400th anniversary of Columbus landing in America.
 The exposition was planned to open in 1892, but open a year late in 1893.
 In 1993, the Congress for New Urbanism was founded.
 The Institute for Classical Architecture was founded in 1991.
 It later merged with Classical America, which was founded in 1968, during the Prague Spring.